telerik/fiddler-docs/knowledge-base/UIGuide.md

 + Caching - Values from the Response's Expires or Cache-Control headers
 + Process - The local Windows Process from which the traffic originated
 + Content-Type - The Content-Type header from the Response
-+ Custom - A text field you can set [via scripting][30].
++ Custom - A text field you can set [via scripting]({%slug AddColumns%}).
 + Comments - A text field you can set from scripting or the session's context menu

 In Fiddler Classic v2.2.0.5 and later, you can add new columns of your choice.

 The default text coloring of the Session entries derives from the HTTP Status (red for errors, yellow for authentication demands), traffic type (CONNECT appears in grey), or response type (CSS in purple, HTML in blue; script in green, images in grey).
-You can override a session's text color using the ui-color flag in [FiddlerScript][31].
+You can override a session's text color using the ui-color flag in FiddlerScript.

 Each session is marked with an icon for quick reference: